 One thing to be very wary of is the amount of time in-between flights if you’re planning to visit while in transit.
 Changi Airport can be a little bit tricky because you don’t go through security screening before passport control like you do in many other countries.
 At Changi, you go through passport control then go through security screening at the departure gate.

-Travellers are encouraged to be at the departure gate than 30 minutes before your flight departure time.
+Travellers are encouraged to be at the departure gate no later than 30 minutes before your flight departure time.
 So, when figuring out how much time you’ve got to spare, you really need to factor in how long it’ll take you to get back to the correct terminal, go through passport control, walk to the departure gate and then security.
 Leave plenty of time and if you’re unsure, don’t risk it!

 What is there to see, do and eat at Jewel?